Practical Adversarial Attacks on Stochastic Bandits via Fake Data Injection: New Threat Model: Fake Data Injection

 \section{New Threat Model: Fake Data Injection}

-To address practical limitations of the standard adversarial attack model, we introduce a new and more realistic threat model, which we call the Fake Data Injection Threat Model.
+To address practical limitations of the standard adversarial attack model, we introduce a new and more realistic threat model, which we call the \emph{Fake Data Injection Threat Model}.
 This model captures how adversaries behave in real-world systems such as recommendation platforms, where direct manipulation of genuine user feedback is infeasible, and attacks are often carried out by injecting fabricated interactions (e.g., fake users with fake feedback).

-In the Fake Data Injection model, the attacker does \textit{not} interfere with the feedback received by the learner during normal interactions.
-Instead, the attacker is allowed to inject up to $N^F$ \textit{fake data samples}, denoted by $\{(a_i^F, r_i^F)\}_{i=1}^{N^F}$, into the learner's history.
-Each fake data point mimics a legitimate user interaction, where $a_i^F \in [K]$ is the selected arm and $r_i^F \in [\tilde a, \tilde b]$ is the corresponding reward for two given bounds \(\tilde a \le\tilde b\).
-The learner processes these injected samples in the same way as genuine observations—for example, updating the empirical mean $\hat{\mu}_{a_i^F}$, incrementing the pull count $N_{a_i^F}$, and advancing the internal time step $t$.
-We define the total attack cost as:
+In the Fake Data Injection model, the attacker does \emph{not} interfere with the feedback received by the learner during normal interactions.
+Instead, the attacker may inject $N^F$ \emph{fake data samples}, denoted by $\{(a_s^F,r_s^F)\}_{s\in[N^F]}$, into the learner's history, where $N^F$ depends on the attack strategy.
+Each fake sample mimics a legitimate logged interaction, where $a_s^F\in[K]$ is the selected arm and $r_s^F\in[\rl,\ru]$ is the corresponding reward.
+The learner treats injected samples as valid records: upon receiving a fake sample $(a_s^F,r_s^F)$, it updates $\hat\mu_{a_s^F}$, increments $N_{a_s^F}$, and advances its internal round counter $t$.
+This reflects event-log-based learners, whose clock counts accepted feedback records rather than verified genuine user actions.
+In our attacks, fake samples are injected only on non-target arms, so counting them as internal rounds is conservative: they consume horizon without directly creating target-arm pulls.
+We define the total attack cost as

-and consider an attack \textit{successful} if it can mislead the learner into pulling a target arm for $T - o(T)$ rounds while ensuring $C^F(T) = o(T)$, analogous to prior work.